Internships & Co-ops

 - The employer and the intern understand that the intern is not entitled to wages for the time spent in the internship

 Not all internships advertised by employers are legit.
 Some that look promising are really just part-time jobs available to anyone.
 Possibly mundane busywork, not helping you develop your skills that matter.

-Some tips for spotting "less than positive" internships:
+Some tips for spotting "less than legitimate" internships:

 - The employer doesn’t inquire about your qualifications, experience, background, or interests to determine if you fit the position.

 - They promise quick money and lots of it.
 If it sounds too good to be true, it is.